angular-ui/ui-grid/README.md

 Development "watch" task.
 This will automatically rebuild from source on changes, reload Gruntfile.js if you change it, and rebuild the docs.

 1. A server on localhost:9002 serving whichever directory you checked out, with livereload.
 Navigate to http://localhost:9002/misc/demo to see the [demo files](http://localhost:9002/misc/demo/grid-directive.html).
 2. A server on localhost:9003 serving the ./docs directory.
-These are the docs built from source with a custom grunt-ngdocs that should work with Angular 1.6.x.
+These are the docs built from source with grunt-uidocs-generator.